AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 ## Troubleshooting problems around moving files {#troubleshooting-problems-around-moving-files}

 The server API requires additional headers, X-Destination, X-Depth, and X-Overwrite, to be passed for the move and copy operations to work.
-The dispatcher does not pass these headers by default, which causes these operations to fail.
+The Dispatcher does not pass these headers by default, which causes these operations to fail.
 For more information, see [Connecting to AEM Behind a Dispatcher](install-configure-app-v1.md#connect-to-an-aem-instance-behind-a-dispatcher).

 ## Troubleshooting AEM Desktop connection issues {#troubleshooting-aem-desktop-connection-issues}

 ### SAML redirect issue {#saml-redirect-issue}

 The most common reason for issues with AEM Desktop connecting to your SSO-enabled (SAML) AEM instance is that the SAML process does not redirect back to the originally requested path.
-Alternatively, the connection may be redirected to a host that not configured in AEM desktop.
+Alternatively, the connection may be redirected to a host that is not configured in the AEM desktop app.
 Perform these steps to verify the login process:

-1. Open a web browser.
+1. Open a Web browser.
 1. In the address bar, specify the URL `/content/dam.json`.
 1. Replace the URL with the target AEM instance, for example `https://localhost:4502/content/dam.json`.
 1. Log on to AEM.